cappypopp/wordpress-docker-bedrock-impetus-starter/README.md

   - .gitignore must be present and well-formed
   - PHP linting (via pint --test) must succeed
   - PHP Unit Tests - if any - must succeed
+- in GitHub/Gitea you must have a signing key (SSH preferred) configured
+- in GitHub/Gitea you must have a Repository secret called COMPOSER_AUTH (located in your new repo > Settings > Secrets and Variables > Actions > Repository secrets > New repository secret)

 7. **Deployment:**